riyapatel25/internship_bot/README.md

 # Job Application Bot

-A script to automatically search Glassdoor for job listings, aggregate every application URL, and apply to each job using pre-populated data. ***All with one click!***
+A script to automatically search Glassdoor for job listings, aggregate every application URL, and apply to each job using pre-populated data.

 ## Installation